 Now, you're debt-free, right?
 Sort of.
 You have no more outstanding debt.
 The only thing you have to pay off now is your debt consolidation loan.
 So, instead of having to make five individual payments each month, you've shrunk your debt repayment requirements down to a single monthly payment.
 That is helpful in two ways:

-The most important feature is the APR.
+One of the most important features is the APR.
 With a lower interest rate, you can end up saving considerably on your debt consolidation loan.
 With a higher one, you’re shooting yourself in the one good foot you have to stand on.

 Most of us don't know very much about finances and how these things work.
-For that reason, it's essential that you find a debt consolidation loan lender that will walk you through the whole process, answer any questions you have, explain all the terms, and be clear with you about any details that are murky.
+For that reason, it can be advantageous if you find a debt consolidation loan lender that will walk you through the whole process, answer any questions you have, explain all the terms, and be clear with you about any details that are murky.

 Repayment terms, prepayment penalties, late payment fees, and more will vary from one lender to the next.
 Find a lender with flexible terms that you can work with for the most pleasant borrowing experience.

-A debt consolidation loan is the right idea if you:
+A debt consolidation loan could be the right idea if you:

 Of course, it is also worth noting when it's NOT a good idea to take a debt consolidation loan.
 If you are currently in major credit card debt due to irresponsible spending and you don't intend to change these habits, walk away.
 While a debt consolidation loan can help alleviate your debt, it will only work if you have every intention of taking a more responsible course of action in the future.
 Clearing your debt quickly leaves a tempting void on your credit line, freeing up that line to more spending.
 If you aren't careful, you could easily find yourself in even greater credit card debt than before you started.